-Fax: (250) 405-4412 or (250) 405-4410 Email: RevenueServicesBC@gov.bc.ca notifying the Canada Revenue Agency to set off monies owing to the borrower against the borrower's debt.
+Fax: (250) 405-4412 or (250) 405-4410 Email: RevenueServicesBC@gov.bc.ca

-If a borrower fails to co-operate with RSBC in making a satisfactory payment arrangement or by providing financial disclosure, RSBC may take further action to collect the outstanding account.
+If a borrower fails to make a satisfactory payment arrangement or provide financial disclosure, RSBC may take further action to collect the outstanding account.
 This may include:

-- issuing a demand against the borrower's wages and/or bank account; - registering a Crown Debt Charge against property held in the borrower's name; or
+- issuing a demand against the borrower's wages and/or bank account; - registering a Crown Debt Charge against property held in the borrower's name; or - notifying the Canada Revenue Agency to set off monies owing to the borrower against the borrower's debt.